mpwillson/btlib/README.md

     BT supports large files (> 2GB), if built with the Large File Support (LFS) option.

-    The BT library has been tested on GNU/Linux (Debian Buster), OpenBSD 6.7 and FreeBSD 12.1.
+    The BT library has been tested on GNU/Linux (Debian Bookworm), OpenBSD 7.5 and FreeBSD 14.0.

 ## UPDATING
     The BT Recovery program (btr) enables the migration of btree